 All fishermen and women should follow the ideals ofLeave No Trace and practice the concept of Pack It In - Pack It Out.

-For more detailed guidelines regarding responsible fishing on US Forest Service lands, please check out the Tread Lightly! information below:
+For more detailed guidelines regarding responsible summer recreation on US Forest Service lands, please check out the Tread Lightly! information below:

-The Rocky Mountain Region map below can be used as the starting place to find information regarding fishing opportunities on US Forest Service lands located throughout our five-state region.
-When the cursor is moved over a state on the map, a filled-in map outline and tool tip will appear (the map outlines may be slow to load, please be patient).
-Once you are on top of the state you want to fish in, click the cursor on the green map outline and a link will open to that state's Fishing Information Web page.
-Once you are redirected to the state's Fishing Information Web page, repeat the same process with the state map as with this map.
-You will then be able to select the individual national forest or grassland that you would like fishing information about.
+The Rocky Mountain Region map below can be used as a starting place to find information regarding fishing opportunities on US Forest Service lands located throughout our five-state region.
+When you move the cursor over the state you want to go fishing in, a filled-in map outline and tool tip will appear.
+Click on the map outline to view that state's fishing information map in a new window.
+Repeat the same process with the state map as with this map and you will be able to select the individual national forest or grassland that you would like fishing information about.